jambonz/jambonz-webapp/howto-setup-test-environment.md

 - drachtio
 - homer-webapp

-Leaving jambonz-api-server running, open another terminal window, cd into the folder where you have checked out this project, and start it as shown below:
+Leaving the jambonz-api-server process running, open another terminal window, cd into the folder where you have checked out this project, and start it as shown below:

 ```
 cd jambonz-webapp